nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 # ------ Get comparison names
 # Since all column groups i.e. lnFC, pval, W, etc. have the same
-# suffixes as comparison names, we only need to extract the comparion names
+# suffixes as comparison names, we only need to extract the comparison names
 # from one of them.
 Here we extract them from the "lnFC" prefixed columns
 comp_names <- merged_stats_df %>%
   select(starts_with("Lnfc_", ignore.case = FALSE)) %>%